 - develop on-farm activities and a programme of temporary landscape art; and

 - build resilience in the farming communities for a strong future workforce.

 The project is in an 16-month development phase, and we anticipate that delivery of the full five-year project will begin in autumn 2020.
-The project is funded by the Heritage Lottery Fund, thanks to National Lottery players.
+The project is supported by the National Lottery Heritage Fund.

 Rebecca Barrett, Project Manager

 Alex Kaars Sijpesteijn – Access and Engagement Officer